-We believe that using part-time officers pursuant to the compensation and services agreement enables us to benefit from access to, and the services of, a group of senior officers with experience and knowledge in real estate ownership, operations and management and finance, legal, accounting and tax matters that an organization our size could not otherwise afford.
-Our chairman, in consultation with certain of our part-time senior officers, determines the base compensation, bonus, if any, and perquisites to be paid in the aggregate to our part-time officers by all entities which are provided services by such officers.
+We believe that using part-time officers pursuant to the compensation and services agreement enables us to benefit from access to, and the services of, a group of senior officers with experience and knowledge in real estate ownership, operations, management and finance, legal, accounting and tax matters that an organization our size could not otherwise afford.
+The base compensation, bonus, if any, and perquisites to be paid in the aggregate to our part-time officers by the entities for which these officers provide services (other than us) is determined by our chairman, in consultation with certain of our part-time senior officers, in their capacity as officers of such entities.

-Our part-time officers, including our chairman, also receive compensation from other business entities, most of which are owned or controlled by our chairman, for services rendered to such entities.
+Our part-time officers, including our chairman and vice chairman, also receive compensation from other business entities, most of which are owned or controlled by our chairman, for services rendered to such entities.